 I’m not trying to scare you here.
 And I’m not suggesting that turnout isn’t an excellent idea.
 In fact, I think that allowing a horse to move around is a great idea.
 The more room that a horse has to move around, the better.
 A 24′ x 24′ stall is better than a 12′ x 12′.
 A run attached to a stall is better than no run.
 A large paddock is better than a small one.
 But when you take a horse from a stall, and turn him out into a large exercise area, he’s most likely going to run, and run hard.
 And that’s when problems can occur.

-When a horse takes off into an exercise arena, many of them head full speed for the other side of the arena.
+When some horses take off inside an exercise arena, many of them head full speed for the other side of the arena.
 They’re excited to be in a large space, and they’re excited to see other horses.
 These horses run as fast as they can until they get to the fence on the other side of the arena.
-Then they stop, spin, and run back at the same breakneck speed.
-For a horse, that’s real fun.
-And, it’s a very real danger to their health.
+Then they stop, spin, buck and run back at the same breakneck speed.
+For a horse, that’s real fun (horses enjoy simple pleasures).
+Unfortunately, such bucking and spinning can be a very real danger to their health.
+Come to think of it, it can be a danger to YOUR health if you stand to close to them as they kick out in the excitement of being released.

 Here’s an illustration of what happens when the horse plants and turns.
 In the illustration to the left, the horse’s hind leg is in grey, marked by the letter, “O.” The force applied by the turning horse is in orange (it’s a wrench, in this illustration), and the direction of the force is marked by the arrows coming from “A” and “B”.